cloudonix/sipml5/README.md

+# Ringplan Lite
+This project is an adaptation of the SipML5-NG codebase for use by the Ringplan platform, both as a standalone webapp and as an embedable client.

+---
 # SIPml5-NG
 On May 14th, 2012 SIPml5, the world's first open Source HTML SIP client was released.
 SIPml5 had captivated the mind of RTC pioneers in the open source communities.
 However, as time pregressed, its creator Doubango Telecom had abandoned the project.
 On Feb 8th, 2018
   Doubango Telecom had released their final version of SIPml5 (version 2.1.4) - and since then the code base had remained unmaintained.

 On June 17th, 2020 Cloudonix released its fork of the original SIPml5 project - SIPml5-NG.
 The new project picks up the project from that point and merges back to the project various patches and updates, provided by the Open Source community and the various SIPml5 developer community.

 SIPml5-NG is an open source (BSD license) HTML5 SIP client entirely written in javascript for integration in social networks (FaceBook, Twitter, Google+), online games, e-commerce websites, email signatures...
 No extension, plugin or gateway is needed.
 The media stack relies on WebRTC.